Kyytox/data-explorer.nvim/README.md

 	-- Query SQL
 	query_sql = {
-		-- Lines displayed in the SQL window when opened placeholder_sql = {
+		-- Lines displayed in the SQL window when opened, {} for no placeholder placeholder_sql = {
-			"SELECT * FROM f LIMIT 1000;",
+			"SELECT * FROM f LIMIT 100;",
 			"-- Warning: Large result could slow down / crash.", "-- To query the file, use 'f' as the table name.", },